anonymous-for-review/taos/README.md

 See ``requirements.txt``.

 The code depends on package `docplex`.
-You should have a **commercial** or **academic** version (NOT the no-cost edition!) of CPLEX optimization studio installed, and then install the package `docplex` as guided.
+You should have a **commercial** or **academic** version (NOT the no-cost edition!) of CPLEX optimization studio installed locally (or you have an IBM Watson Studio Cloud account), and then install the package `docplex` as guided.
+The programs are formulated and solved in `taos/algo/common.py`.